pborreli/blog-4/source/_posts/2014-02-20-whats-all-this-fuss-about-monads.markdown

 Despite Functional Programming's (FP) growing popularity, for many "normal programmers" the language family seems to be merely an academic exercise that they are neither capable of or willing to engage in.
-Despite there being many FP languages that arguably much more accessible than some "normal" programming languages like C++ (e.g.  Elixir), FP does at times have some concepts that remain fuzzy even to those who have programmed before in the functional style.
+Despite there being many FP languages that are arguably much more accessible than some "normal" programming languages like C++ (e.g.  Elixir), FP does at times have some concepts that remain fuzzy even to those who have programmed before in the functional style.